SEO Basics

 • H2: Subheadings that organize central topic sections.

-3. Logical Site Structure
+3. A Logical Page Structure

-• Use descriptive URLs, e.g., /services/webdesign instead of /page?id=23.
+• Use descriptive URLs, e.g., /services/web-design instead of /page?id=23.

 4. Mobile & Technical Aspects